petermolnar/awesome-pidgin-plugins/README.md

 Use https://github.com/noonien-d/pidgin-xmpp-receipts

+### Slack
+https://github.com/dylex/slack-libpurple works nicely.
+To obtain a token, follow https://github.com/yuya373/emacs-slack#how-to-get-token

+### Signal

+https://github.com/hoehermann/libpurple-signald is built on top of https://gitlab.com/signald/signald/ - signald is needed in the background.
+So far everything worked, including New type groups, apart from anything SMS/MMS based; only in-Signal features/messages work.

+Note: start signald system-wide, but allow the plugin to show the QR code for linking, don't try to register the account in advance, by hand.

 ### WhatsApp

 https://github.com/hoehermann/purple-gowhatsapp is a new plugin that, unlike other Pidgin WhatsApp plugins, connects to the web interface of WhatsApp, so the possibility if immediately getting block is reduced.